nus-cs2103-AY1819S2/cs2103-website/admin/project-deliverables.md

 There will be a review period for you to respond to the [bug reports]({{module_org}}/pe-results/issues) you received.

-Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Wednesday midnight**.
+Duration: The review period will start around 1 day after the PE (exact time to be announced) and will last until the following **Monday midnight**.
 However, you are recommended to finish this task ASAP, to minimize cutting into your exam preparation work.

 Bug reviewing is recommended to be done as a team as some of the decisions need team consensus.